Varsh18/Firebase-Car-Gallery/README.md

-# Dynamic FC Gallery Project
+# Dynamic Firebase Car Gallery Project

 The goal of the project was to use Firebase, Java Script, to create a web application from scratch.
 The app should display both a filterable list of results, and also be responsive, accessible, and progressive.